bcgllc/s3-music-library/README.md

 ## Getters

 Note that these aren't method calls.
-The following are getters that retreive/filter data from `store.albumFormat`.
+The following are getters that retreive/filter data from `._store.albumFormat`.

 ```
 .artists